use-lens/use-lens/README.md

 > All packages and CLI have 2 versions/dist-tags: `@testnet` and `@latest`.
 > Install `@testnet` version only if you need some functionality from it(currently, it is only `createProfile`).

-_You should have a regular Typescript project before running it, so everything goes smoothly._

 Package:

+_Detailed explanation found for each package separately._

 ```
 npm install @use-lens/%PACKAGE%
 ```

-_Detailed explanation found for each package separately._

 ---
 CLI:

+_You must have a Typescript project before running it, because CLI generates *.ts files._

 ```
 npx @use-lens/cli generate %PACKAGE%
 ```